Pita Maha Resort & Spa – Ambience, seclusion, and tradition in a stunning valley setting.

 - Best Room: The divine Spa Villas are very spacious and secluded, and feature exquisite traditional décor, striking views, and unique triple-tiered pools/jacuzzis.
 And they even have steam rooms.

-- For Families: Most villas can easily accommodate a family of 4, but the hotel is not that interested in families.
+- For Families: Most villas can easily accommodate a family of 4.

 Pita Maha Resort & Spa – Local Transport